Hip Pain & Injuries

 Our team at Advanced Health Professionals is well-versed in hip joint problems, injuries, and conditions.
 Since 1990, we have provided care for hundreds of patients suffering from pain and problems with their hips.
 We can help you too!
 Take the first step in calling us to set up a free phone consultation.
 Our treatment team will set you up with one of our knowledgeable treatment team members to answer your questions and walk you through some options to get you out of pain and back to your life fast!

 Want to learn more?
 Call us to schedule a free educational visit or telephone consultation with Melissa or Serena to discuss your specific concerns to determine the best choice for you.
-Give us a call at 203-847-4477.
+Give us a call or text at 203-847-4477.